Understanding the Client-Consultant Relationship

 The relationship between a client and consultant is more than a service-trade-off based on linear and predictable solutions consistent with the client’s beliefs or attitudes.
 Consultants hired to nod their heads in agreement or deliver answers to corroborate with a stated position (for political or self-soothing reasons) serve a different purpose than consultants hired for their thought leadership and solutions.
 The second approach to consulting may challenge the status quo and be a more unsettling path to take since it is not a familiar replication of past attempts under a new guise, but a new course of action to most in the organization.
 That said, it is the RIGHT path to take to receive the most from your consultant-client relationship.

-The purpose of a consultant is to consult, to educate and potentially illuminate what has been lurking in the shadows but never recognized or accepted as part of the client’s reality.
-It’s the objective and experienced view that a consultant brings that allows them to call a spade a spade, to the betterment of their clients’ businesses.
+The purpose of a consultant is to consult, educate, and potentially illuminate what has been lurking in the shadows but never recognized or accepted as part of the client’s reality.
+It’s the objective and experienced view that a consultant brings that allows them to call a spade a spade, to the betterment of their client’s businesses.
 Introducing new concepts, approaches, and processes often requires reshaping views and ideals that could have been holding a business back from new growth or potential.
 While it is for the good of the company, it could still be a hard pill to swallow.
 But a strong consultancy is willing to do what’s best for their client, even if it means having to stand their ground to do it.

 Example: The Digital Consultant